Oriole Dog Training Club Schedule of Classes

 The classes in this section focus on introducing/teaching obstacle performance.
 Students will learn how to define successful criteria for performance of the obstacles as well as the basic groundwork needed for the handling skills to be covered in more advanced classes.
 These classes start with dogs that have never seen, or have had only limited exposure to, agility equipment as well as dogs that have not reached acceptable obstacle performance levels.

-***IMPORTANT***All participants in the Introductory Level Agility Program are required to work one day at one agility trial sponsored by ODTC during each semester they attend classes at ODTC.
+Volunteer Requirement: All participants in the Introductory Level Agility Program are required to work at least 4 hours at an agility trial(s) sponsored by ODTC during each semester they attend classes at ODTC.
+2 of these hours must be from the actual trial, while the other two can be accrued with trial setup or teardown.
 Instructors will provide students with trial information at the beginning of each semester.
 In addition to meeting the skill requirements for each class, participation at a trial is required to move up a level.
-If you do not meet the criteria for a class, you must schedule an individual assessment and/or receive written permission from the instructor before classes begin.
-You may register for classes prior to the assessments, but you must pass the skill level assessment to participate.

 |